-The fountain bears an inscription in Latin: 'URBANUS VIII PONTIFEX MAXIMUS FONTI AD PUBLICUM URBIS ORNAMENTUM EXSTRUCTO SINGULARUM USIBUS SEORSIM COMMODITATE HAC CONSULUIT ANNO MDCXLIV PONT XXI' ('Urban VIII Pontifex Maximus, having built a fountain for the public ornamentation of the city, also built this little fountain to be of service to private citizens.
-In the year 1644, the eleventh of his pontificate').
+The fountain bears an inscription in Latin: 'VRBANVS VIII PONTIFEX MAXIMVS FONTI AD PVBLICVM VRBIS ORNAMENTVM EXSTRVCTO SINGVLARVM VSIBVS SEORSIM COMMODITATE HAC CONSVLVIT ANNO MDCXLIV PONT XXI' ('Urban VIII Pontifex Maximus, having built a fountain for the public ornamentation of the city, also built this little fountain to be of service to private citizens in the year 1644, the eleventh of his pontificate').

 The phrase 'public ornamentation' is a reference to the nearby Fontana del Tritone (Triton Fountain), which Bernini had completed the year before.
 This fountain, a much larger affair, graces the centre of the Piazza Barberini.

 its art, history and culture.